tutorbookapp/tutorbook/src/pages/api/README.md

    - Verifies that the `attendees` all have user IDs and profile documents.
    - Verifies that the pupil (the user whose profile document was referenced in the given `request` Firestore document path) is within the `attendees`.
-   - Verifies that the parent (the owner of the given `uid`) is actually the pupil's parent (i.e. the `attendee` whose profile document was referenced in the given `request` Firestore document path has the given `uid` in their profile's `parents` field).
+   - Verifies that the parent (the owner of the given `id`) is actually the pupil's parent (i.e. the `attendee` whose profile document was referenced in the given `request` Firestore document path has the given `id` in their profile's `parents` field).
    - Verifies that the requested `Timeslot` is within all of the `attendee`'s availability (by reading each `attendee`'s Firestore profile document).